Healthcare Brand Marketing

 When a brand rings true, people can not only tell the difference, they can feel it.
 They’re attracted to it, and want to be part of it.
 Living your values and beliefs fosters real consumer connections.
 But beware, because the opposite also holds true.
 If a brand puts on an act, the world will soon know.

 Does it have emotional pull?

 A brand with emotional pull triggers feelings – the instinctive attraction beyond rational reasons that inspire action and earn loyalty.
-And it’s about feelings more than anything.
 Once an idea makes a human connection, it sticks in your mind.
 Brands with emotional pull reach a deeper level in people’s hearts and a higher level in their minds.
 Sometimes marketing ideas are interesting but fail to move you.
 They lack empathy and fail to connect.

 Can it spread?

 A great marketing idea should be worthy of conversation.
-We aim to create work that can be amplified and get that extra stretch — pulling more people towards the brand and to each other.
-Beyond a transaction, we strive to create platforms for conversation, participation, collaboration and customer growth.
-Very simply, it’s about being useful – creating some kind of value-based benefit from your wellness marketing or healthcare marketing every time people engage with you.
+We aim to create marketing that can be amplified and get that extra stretch — pulling more people towards the brand and to each other.
+Beyond a transaction, we strive to create platforms for conversation, participation and customer growth.
+Ultimately, it’s about being useful – creating some kind of value-based benefit from your wellness marketing or healthcare marketing every time people engage with you.

 For more information, contact Dan Jovanovic.